fraavs/Partnership/README.md

 I hope you're doing well!
 I’m reaching out to propose a partnership that could benefit both of us.
 I’m an experienced freelancer on Upwork, but my account has recently been blocked.
 I’d like to explore a collaboration with you to continue my work.

 ## What I Propose
-I would like to use your Upwork account to carry on my freelancing activities.
-In return, I can offer you $100 per month or 10% of my monthly earnings from the account—whichever is higher.
+I would like you to create a new Upwork account.
+If you don't have Upwork account, you can create account as web freelancer.
+If you have already created an account, I do not need one.
+If you create a new account with my tech stack profile, I will give you the following benefits: $100 per month or 10% of my monthly earnings from the account—whichever is higher.
 This way, you can earn extra income while I keep working.

 ## How It Works
 To ensure your account remains secure, I will remotely access your computer using a program like AnyDesk.
 This allows me to work without logging in from my own location.